 DOC collaborates with other government agencies, researchers and community groups to investigate wildlife disease.

-The following information is about wildlife diseases which are found in New Zealand, or which pose a threat to our endangered species.
+The information below is about wildlife diseases which are found in New Zealand or pose a threat to our endangered species.

-Psittacine Beak and Feather Disease (or PBFD) is a serious viral disease that affects parrots.
-It is also known as Psittacine Circovirus or Beak and Feather Disease Virus (BFDV).
+Psittacine beak and feather disease (or PBFD) is a serious viral disease that affects parrots.
+It is also known as osittacine circovirus or beak and feather disease virus (BFDV).